manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 The model is [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) with $f<n/2$ [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/) and the goal is [consensus](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/) (see below for exact details).

-We appraoch Paxos by starting with two major simplifications:
+We approach Paxos by starting with two major simplifications:

 1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clock (later posts will show how to extend to a *stable leader* and how rotate leaders with *responsivness*).
 2. Focus on a *single-shot* consensus (later post will show how to extend to *multi-shot* consensus both as an array and as a linked list).